ankitasikdar/cse2122/lecture/trees.markdown

 title: Trees
 layout: default
 ---
+A tree imposes a hierarchical structure on a collection of items.
 Trees are structurally a lot like
-[linked lists](/cse2122/lecture/linked-lists.html).
+[linked lists](/cse2122/lecture/linked-lists.html) i.e it is a colelction of elements called *nodes*.
 Actually, a linked list is a simplistic kind of tree.
 Recall that a linked list "node" had a value and a "next" pointer.
 The tree structure also has (one or more) values plus (one or more) pointers: